Functional renormalization group for extremely correlated electrons: Results

 The bandwidth $ W $ of single-particle electronic excitations is shown in Figs.~\ref{fig:bandwidthofn} (a) and (b) as function of temperature and density, respectively.
 We extract $ W $ via the positions of the maxima of the spectral functions $A(\bm{k},\omega)$ at the $\Gamma$- and $M$-points.
 For the latter, the significant broadening and the nearby negative-energy continuum introduce a noticeable dependence of the position of the maximum on the Pad\'{e} approximant, which somewhat reduces our numerical accuracy.

 The bandwidth $ W $ is renormalized at all densities and always decreases with temperature.
 The behavior is overall very similar to the nodal quasi-particle weight $ Z_{ \bm{k}^*_F } $ shown in Fig.~\ref{fig:ZofT}.
 Intuitively, the narrowing of the single-particle band with increasing density is related to the decreasing number of sites accessible to an added electron because of the no-double occupancy constraint.
 In the paramagnetic and stripe regime, Fig.~\ref{fig:bandwidthofn} (a) suggest that $ W $ converges to a finite value at zero temperature.
 For higher densities $ n \ge n_{ c , 2 }$, this becomes much less clear.
-At $n = 0.75$ a decrease in slope of the temperature dependence of bandwidth can be argued for, possibly allowing an extrapolation to a finite width.
-At densities $n = 0.85$ and greater, our temperature ranges are insufficient to extrapolate any behavior beyond $ W \sim t $ \cite{Sherman2003}.
-The overall drastic decrease of the bandwidth with increasing density and decreasing temperature seems, however, consistent with the vanishing of the bandwidth at half filling \cite{Dagotto1994}.
-Ref.~[\onlinecite{Wang2018}] on the other hand reports a much larger bandwidth $ W \simeq 0.83 \times 8 t = 6.64 t $ at $ n =0.875 $, using cluster perturbation theory based on $ 4 \times 4 $ clusters.
+At both $n = 0.65$ and $n = 0.75$ a decrease in slope of the temperature dependence of bandwidth can be argued for, possibly allowing an extrapolation to a finite width.
+At densities $n = 0.85$ and greater, towards the FM2 state, our temperature ranges are insufficient to extrapolate any behavior beyond $ W \sim t $ \cite{Sherman2003}.
+The overall drastic decrease of the bandwidth with increasing density and decreasing temperature seems, however, consistent with the vanishing of the bandwidth at half filling \cite{Dagotto1994}, and points towards the formation of a flat band as a defining feature of the FM2 state.
+Reference~[\onlinecite{Wang2018}] on the other hand reports a much larger bandwidth $ W \simeq 0.83 \times 8 t = 6.64 t $ at $ n =0.875 $, using cluster perturbation theory based on $ 4 \times 4 $ clusters.
 However, in this study the band is not continuous but fractured in the hole sector.
-We therefore believe that discrepancy to our results is due to the finite cluster size, which cannot capture the long-range physics of the polaronic band tails correctly, yielding a much larger hole band.
+We therefore believe that the discrepancy to our results is due to the finite cluster size, which cannot capture the long-range physics of the polaronic band tails correctly, yielding a much larger hole band.
 At elevated temperatures $ T \gtrsim 0.5 t $, our bandwidths also have a similar magnitude as the estimates obtained in Ref.~[\onlinecite{Khatami2013}] from the leading moments of the linked cluster expansion, although the slight curvature of the $ W (n ) $ curve is different in both approaches.